zsoltszakaly/tensorflowforpascal/README.md

 mnist  (in examples) is an example how to solve MNIST using the above interfaces, wrappers, etc.

+BRANCHES

+Multiple branches are made:

+Old- and a release number is a collection of deprecated TF version related files Master is the currently active version.

+Read the special readme.txt describing what is in the actual branch.

 Please let me know if you find it useful, if you find bugs or if you want to contribute.